Easy Cheesecake – Oma's einfacher Käsekuchen

 Quark, unfortunately, is often not available outside of Germany.
 It's a type of cultured cheese, similar to cottage cheese, but different.
 (Check below for how to make quark at home.)

-This recipe uses ricotta, your mixer, and blender and you'll find this a great way how to make a cheesecake ... the easy way!
+The recipe below is different.
+It doesn't use quark, but instead uses ricotta, your mixer, and blender.
+You'll find this a great way how to make a cheesecake, a German-tasting cheesecake ... the easy way!

 Easier Bottom Crust?